intersystems/git-source-control/docs/hcc.md

 # Change Control with Embedded Git for Health Connect Cloud

 ## General
-The recommended workflow for Health Connect Cloud is to: create an interface branch, make changes, sync them to GitLab, create a merge request, review and approve the merge request, and then pull the changes into a protected namespace.
+The recommended workflow for Health Connect Cloud is to: create an interface branch, make changes, sync them to GitLab, create a merge request, review and approve the merge request, and then test the changes after they are automatically deployed into a protected namespace.

 Step 1: Create an interface branch based on live
 ![Step 1: Create a feature branch based on live](images/hcc/hcc-step-1.png)